femboyfin/dbdideas/survivor_perks.md

 ## [Wiretap](<https://deadbydaylight.wiki.gg/wiki/Wiretap>) 📉

-- Now displays a pair of headphones dangling off of the Generator after being installed to both Survivors and Killers
+- Now displays a pair of headphones dangling off of the Generator after being installed to both survivors and killers
-  - Allows the Killer to identify it's in play
+  - Allows the killer to identify it's in play
 - Now deactivates once a listening device has been installed instead of becoming a timer
   - Allows you to begin progress towards another Wiretap after one has already been installed on a Generator, instead of having to wait for it to naturally deactivate or be kicked.
 - Installing a listening device now deactivates all previous listening devices